 Been wondering when you need to take your little one for their first dental check up?
 Worried about how they'll behave in the chair and if it's going to hurt?
 Read on for our guide to kids' dentists in Singapore.

-Say the words ‘dentist visit’ to some people and they’ll break into a cold sweat.
-Chances are at some point in their life they’ve had an unpleasant or painful experience whilst in the dental chair.
-So it’s only natural that we want to ensure our kids enjoy going to the dentist and practice good oral hygiene.
-We’ve put together answers to some of the most common questions parents ask about taking kids to the dentist in Singapore…
+Say the words ‘dentist visit’ to some people and they’ll break into a cold sweat (me included).
+Chances are, at some point in their life they’ve had an unpleasant or painful experience while in the dental chair.
+So, it’s only natural that we want to ensure our kids enjoy going to the dentist and practise good oral hygiene.
+We’ve put together answers to some of the most common questions parents ask about taking kids to the dentist in Singapore, like when you should bring the kids to the dentist.
+Read on below for the answers!

 When does good oral hygiene start for my child?